-A map of the catchment area for each academy above is available here https://www.nottinghamshire.gov.uk/search-for-a-school#/ and on each academy's website.
+Where an academy has a catchment area a map of the catchment area is available here www.nottinghamshire.gov.uk/search-for-a-school and on the academy's website.

 Catchment areas do not prevent parents who live outside the catchment of a particular school from expressing a preference for the school.